dudarev/speechdown/docs/design/current/2025-06-09-audio-filename-timestamp-extraction.md

 ### Migration Strategy

 #### Phase 1: Core Implementation
-1. Create `FileTimestampService` infrastructure service
+1. Create `FileTimestampAdapter` infrastructure adapter
 2. Implement timestamp extraction with backwards search algorithm
 3. Add comprehensive unit tests for the service

 #### Phase 2: Integration
-1. Update `AudioFileAdapter` to use `FileTimestampService` via dependency injection
+1. Update `AudioFileAdapter` to use `FileTimestampAdapter` via dependency injection
 2. Update `TranscriptionService` and `SQLiteRepositoryAdapter` to use the same service
 3. Add configuration support for timestamp patterns and year validation